 Meanings of Omnipotent

-Overall, omnipotent implies a supremacy of power that is unmatched, unconstrained, and often beyond comprehension.
+Overall, omnipotent suggests a level of supremacy that is unmatched, unconstrained, and often beyond easy human understanding.

 Definition

 “Omnipotent” is an adjective that refers to having unlimited power or authority.
-It is typically used to describe a deity or divine being believed to have the power to do anything and everything, with no restrictions whatsoever.
+It is most commonly used for a deity or divine being believed to have the power to do anything and everything, with no restrictions whatsoever.

-The term originates from theological and philosophical discourse, often used to describe a being that is the ultimate source of power and control over the universe.
-In monotheistic religions like Christianity, Islam, and Judaism, God is frequently described as omnipotent—able to perform miracles, create life, alter the laws of nature, and bring about justice with complete autonomy.
-This concept forms one-third of the “omni” attributes often associated with divine beings: omnipotent (all-powerful), omniscient (all-knowing), and omnipresent (present everywhere).
+In religious and philosophical discussions, the term comes up as a way to describe the ultimate source of power and control over the universe.
+In many monotheistic traditions—including Christianity, Islam, and Judaism—God is frequently described as omnipotent, able to perform miracles, create life, alter natural laws, and bring about justice with complete autonomy.

 Etymology

 So, “omnipotent” literally translates to “all-powerful” or “able to do all things.”
-The term began appearing in Middle English in religious texts and philosophical discussions, carried over from Old French and Latin roots.
+The term entered English through Middle English religious and philosophical usage, drawing on older Latin and Old French forms.

-As Western philosophy and theology evolved, particularly during the medieval and Renaissance periods, the idea of omnipotence became central to discussions about the nature of God, morality, and the structure of the universe.
+As theology and Western philosophy developed over the medieval period and into the Renaissance, omnipotence became a central idea in debates about the nature of God, morality, and the structure of the universe.

 Example Sentences